charmplusplus/charm4py/README.rst

     charm.start(main)

-This is a simple example and demonstrates only a few features CharmPy.
+This is a simple example and demonstrates only a few features of CharmPy.
 Some things to note from this example:

 - *Chares* are distributed Python objects.
 - A *Group* is a type of distributed collection where one instance of the specified chare type is created on each processor.
 - Remote method invocation in CharmPy is *asynchronous*.

 In this example, there is only one chare per processor, but multiple chares (of the same or different type) can exist on any given processor, which can bring performance